Kotlin/dokka/dokka-runners/runner-gradle-plugin/docs/1-Single-module-projects.md

 }
 ```

+Pros:

+* rather simple for simple cases (one plugin/configuration for one dependency)
+* provides flexibility for complex cases (where multiple configuration needed)

 Option 5: via custom DSL using Gradle constructs (can be used as under-the-hood implementation for previous DSL options)

 ```kotlin